Basic concepts

 1. Regulation of blood pH.

-The respiratory system removes CO2 from blood and, therefore, helps in maintaining normal blood pH.
+The respiratory system removes CO2 from the blood and, therefore, helps in maintaining normal blood pH.

 2. Production of angiotensin-converting enzyme (ACE)